spfjr/caffe-docker-template-project/README.md

 ## Usage

+### Running scripts
+1. Run script using PyCharm with connected remote interpreter
+2. Enter container using
+    ```
+    docker exec -it <container-name> bash
+    ```
+    and run `python` command on a particular script.

 ### Caffe development

-In case of `caffe` development you can add as a submodule your own modified `caffe` repository or
+In case of `caffe` development you can add as a submodule your own modified `caffe` repository or download using first command in the `Installation` section.

 ### Jupyter
 You can access jupyter after run at